prividentity/cryptonets-python-sdk/docs/source/Configuration/PARAMETERS.rst

      - Threshold to reject a face if the user face is too close
      - -0.1 to 2
    * - CONF_SCORE_THR_ENROLL
-     - Threshold to reject a face if the crop confidence score is lesser than this value - enroll
+     - Threshold to reject a face if the crop confidence score is lesser than this value - enroll.
+Default is 0.2
      - -0.1 to 2
-     - Default is 0.2
    * - CONF_SCORE_THR_PREDICT
-     - Threshold to reject a face if the crop confidence score is lesser than this value - predict
+     - Threshold to reject a face if the crop confidence score is lesser than this value - predict.
+Default is 0.2
      - -0.1 to 2
-     - Default is 0.2
    * - MIN_DOCUMENT_BORDER
      - Minimum border (in pixels) to be added when padding. typically used for document along with image border
      - 0 to 10% of image size in pixel